The Grand Teton's Upper Exum Climbing Route

 Friction-Pitch Bypass Chimney on right (PNG at far left)

-Access the FPB Chimney from the top of the Wind Tunnel.
+Access the Friction-Pitch Bypass Chimney from the top of the Wind Tunnel.
 Scramble east into the big chute.
 The Notch Gully at the top of the chimney drains into here.

-The best exit line out the bypass isn't obvious as you near the top.
+The fastest exit line out the bypass isn't obvious as you near the top.
 Follow the easiest path up the chimney until things get harder.
-At that point, your easiest (and fastest) options are moving left or right.
+At that point, your best options are moving left or right.

 The exit to your right (east) is along an elevated path against the wall.
-You need to get onto the elevated section of rock.
-Choosing the quickest and easiest place to do that is not obvious.
-If you start at the wrong place, the climbing can be a little tricky and slow.
-We wait until the very last opportunity for a move onto the elevated eastern side (just before the climbing gets more difficult, or time consuming).
-Conditions may force you to choose one side to exit the chimney.
+We wait until the very last opportunity for a move onto the elevated eastern side of the chimney.
+Conditions may force you to choose one side or another to exit the chimney.
+The better climbing is to the west in our opinion.

-If you are up here often then it's good to climb the bypass at some point.
+If you're up here often then it's good to climb the bypass at some point.
 You'll learn a possible retreat path in case of an emergency - either up or down.
-Or possibly, a safer variation.
-If 60 mph winds are crossing the Friction Pitch, we take a different line up the ridge.
+Or a safer variation if 60 mph winds are crossing the Friction Pitch.
 By the way, from this location, many people exit further up the mountain in case of an emergency and do not retreat back down the ridge.

 Let's finally look at the most common route up the ridge.
 The Jern Dihedral to the Friction Pitch.